software-mansion-labs/cairo-compiler-workshop/README.md

 }
 ```

-- On top of green (sub)tree, a typed AST can be built.
+- On top of the green (sub) tree, a typed AST can be built.
 - There are accessors, but arbitrary traversal is hard.
 - Great for picking precise information from the tree.